zkmkarlsruhe/HandTracker/README.md

 On macOS, a couple of additional manual steps are required to use ofxTensorflow2:

-1. Enable C++14 in openFrameworks (only once)
+1. Enable C++14 in openFrameworks (only once, Xcode + Makefile)
-2. Invoke `macos_install_libs.sh` in the project's Run Script build phases (after every project regeneration)
+2. Invoke `macos_install_libs.sh` in the Xcode project's Run Script build phases (after every project regeneration, Xcode only)

 See the detailed steps in the [ofxTensorflow2 readme](https://github.com/zkmkarlsruhe/ofxTensorFlow2#macos).

-Open the Xcode project, select the "HandTracker Debug" scheme, and hit "Run".
+For an Xcode build, Oopen the Xcode project, select the "HandTracker Debug" scheme, and hit "Run".

 For a Makefile build, build and run an example on the terminal: